-- All use of materials placed on Course Reserve will be at the initiative of instructors solely for the non-commercial, educational usage of students.
+- All use of materials placed on Course Resources will be at the initiative of instructors solely for the non-commercial, educational usage of students.

-- Copyright notice will appear in the online Reserve system where applicable to indicate that materials may be covered by copyright law.
+- Copyright notice will appear in the online Course Resource system where applicable to indicate that materials may be covered by copyright law.

-- Materials on Course Reserve will be accessed only by the instructor and students currently enrolled in the course.
+- Materials in the Course Resource Organizer will be accessed only by the instructor and students currently enrolled in the course.

-- Instructors will follow the principles of Fair Use when placing materials on reserve, including submitting a fair use checklist when required.
+- Instructors will follow the principles of Fair Use when placing materials in the Course Resource Organizer, including submitting a fair use checklist when required.
 The Library will provide guidance and encourage compliance with applicable policy.